 Household Support Fund

-The Hardship Grant Community Fund scheme is currently open for enquiries and applications.
+The Hardship Grant Community Fund scheme is currently paused for new enquiries and applications.

-If you have submitted a successful enquiry since the current scheme opened from 23rd June 2025, please bear with us – you have been added onto our Waiting List and a member of the team in your local area will reach out to you using the contact details provided in the next 3-4 weeks.
+If you have submitted a successful enquiry since the current scheme opened in June 2025, please bear with us – you have been added to our Waiting List and a member of the team in your local area will reach out to you using the contact details provided in the next 3-4 weeks.

 Please ensure that you have your voicemail turned on, so the team can leave you a message if you miss your call, and that your phone accepts calls from withheld/private numbers.